Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

-To further determine the phase boundaries, we perform a finite-size scaling analysis of the structure factors to extract their values in the thermodynamic limit as shown in Fig.~\ref{Fig_4}, based on the scaling hypothesis $O_{\alpha}(L)/L^{2}=a\xi^{2}/L^{2}+b/L+c$~\cite{PhysRevX.3.031010,PhysRevLett.120.116601}.
-We first consider the case with no interlayer repulsion, $V=0$, as shown in Figs.~\ref{Fig_4} (a)-(c).
-At half-filling ($x=0$), both ILC and IS-SC exhibit long-range order in the thermodynamic limit, as indicated by a finite intercept in the $L\rightarrow\infty$ extrapolation.
-With increased doping to $x=1/32$ and $x=1/16$, the IS-SC long-range order persists, while the ILC order is eliminated.
-Introducing a finite interlayer repulsion $V=0.3$ significantly alters this picture, as shown in Figs.~\ref{Fig_4} (d)-(f).
+To further determine the phase boundaries, we perform a finite-size scaling analysis of the structure factors to extract their values in the thermodynamic limit, as shown in Fig.~\ref{Fig_4}, based on the scaling hypothesis $O_{\alpha}(L)/L^{2}=a\xi^{2}/L^{2}+b/L+c$~\cite{PhysRevX.3.031010}.
+We first consider the case with no interlayer repulsion, $V=0$, as shown in Figs.~\ref{Fig_4}(a)--(c).
+At half-filling ($x=0$), we find that ILC establishes long-range order in the thermodynamic limit, as indicated by a finite intercept at $L\rightarrow\infty$.
+This demonstrates the qualitative role of interlayer exchange $J_{\perp}$ in stabilizing ILCs in the absence of $V$.
+Additionally, IS-SC similarly exhibits long-range order, indicating a coexisting phase at this parameter set.
+With increased doping to $x=1/32$ and $x=1/16$, the IS-SC long-range order persists, while the ILC order is suppressed.
+Introducing a finite interlayer repulsion $V=0.3$ alters this picture, as shown in Figs.~\ref{Fig_4}(d)--(f).
 At half-filling, the ILC order is strongly enhanced and robust, while IS-SC order is absent.
-In panel (d), the upward curvature of the $O_{\mathrm{ILC}}/L^2$ data at $L=6$ indicates a strong tendency toward ILC ordering.
-To ensure reliability, the inclusion of data for $L=10$ in panel (d) confirms this trend, showing an approximately constant, large extrapolated value at large $L$.
-At $x=1/32$, both ILC and IS-SC exhibit long-range order, but by $x=1/16$, the ILC order vanishes.
-We also take AFM order into account, and it is absent for all parameters in Fig.~\ref{Fig_4}.
-It is noted that an interpolation method was used to obtain data at fixed dopings for different system sizes.
-The phase boundaries for ILC and IS-SC determined from this finite-size scaling are summarized in the phase diagram of Fig.~\ref{Fig_1} (b).
-The concomitant long-range orders for ILC and IS-SC at different $V$ indicate a parameter-dependent coexisting phase near the QCP where ILC fluctuations are highlighted as a key factor in the IS-SC pairing.
+Notably, in panel (d), the upward curvature of the $O_{\mathrm{ILC}}/L^2$ data at $L=6$ strongly indicates a pronounced tendency toward ILC ordering.
+To ensure reliability, the inclusion of $L=10$ data in panel (d) confirms this trend, showing a large $O_{\mathrm{ILC}}/L^2$ approaching saturation at large $L$.
+At $x=1/32$, both ILC and IS-SC exhibit long-range order, but by $x=1/16$, the ILC order vanishes, leaving only the IS-SC long-range order.
+These results clearly display a transition from an ILC parent to a doped IS-SC phase, resembling the conventional AFM--SC transition.
+Strikingly, the concomitant long-range orders for ILC and IS-SC at different $V$ and $x$ indicate a parameter-dependent coexisting phase near the quantum critical point, as shown in Fig.~\ref{Fig_1}(b), where SC exhibits significant TRS breaking due to the persistence of LC order.
+We also note that antiferromagnetic order is absent for all parameters in our system, as shown in all panels of Fig.~\ref{Fig_4}.
+An interpolation method was used to obtain data at fixed dopings for different system sizes.
+The phase boundaries for ILC and IS-SC are determined from this detailed finite-size scaling and summarized in the phase diagram of Fig.~\ref{Fig_1}(b).